In 2019 so far we’ve awarded:

 No current information

-Facilities that have not contacted Unicef UK to engage with the Baby Friendly accreditation process.
+Facilities that have not contacted Unicef UK to engage with the Baby Friendly accreditation process, or whose previous award has lapsed due to a prolonged period of inactivity.

 Facilities that have registered their intention to work towards accreditation but have not yet requested any assessments.
 This means that Unicef UK has no information about the standard of care they provide.